 This image is then transferred to the paper as it passes below the drum by the transfer charge roller, which places a positive charge on the back of the paper.
 This positive charge causes the negatively charged toner on the drum's surface to be attracted to the page.
-The small diameter of the drum, combined with the stiffness of the paper causes the paper to peel away from the drum.
-The static charge eliminator weakens the attractive forces between the negatively charged drum surface, and the positively charged paper.
-Without this help, thin paper may wrap itself around the drum.
+Any residual static charges on the paper are then removed by the static charge eliminator, located in the fuser assembly.
 The image is then fused on to the paper by the fuser assembly, which is comprised of the upper and lower fuser rollers.
-The lower rubber roller presses the page up into the upper roller which then melts the toner into the paper.
-The upper roller is a hard Teflon coated, heated roller, which when printing has a temperature of about 180 Degrees C.
+The lower rubber fuser roller presses the page up into the upper fuser roller which then melts the toner into the paper.
+The upper roller is a hard Teflon coated, heated roller.